loyno-neurocamp/neurocamp_programming/README.md

 3. I/O & load data from file.
 4. Functions and modules.
 (We've used a function already!)
 5. Loops and iteration.
 6. Row field access.
-(Remember accessing values in a dictionary by key?)
+(Remember accessing values in a list by position or in a dictionary by key?)

 ## Session 2: 1:15 PM - 2:30 PM